plaffitt/yggops/README.md

 ## Plugins

 YggOps comes with a few plugins by default.
 For now it includes `shell` and `docker-compose` plugins, but it may includes additional plugins in the future.
 Plugins are located in `/var/lib/yggops/plugins/`.
+To install a new plugin, you just have to put it in the plugins directory.

 ### Shell